Constraints on models with universal extra dimensions from dilepton searches at the LHC: Introduction

 \section{Introduction}

-Models with universal extra dimensions (UED) \cite{Appelquist:2000nn, Hooper:2007qk} represent the simplest extra-di\-men\-sio\-nal extension of the Standard Model with a dark matter candidate and potentially rich LHC phenomenology.
-All fields are assumed to propagate in a flat space-time $\mathcal{M}_4\times X$, where $X$ is a compact space.
+Models with universal extra dimensions (UED) \cite{Appelquist:2000nn, Hooper:2007qk} represent the simplest extra-di\-men\-sio\-nal extension of the Standard Model with a dark matter candidate and potentially rich LHC phenomenology.\footnote{For earlier proposals of TeV scale extra dimensions \cf Ref.~\cite{Antoniadis:1990ew}.} All fields are assumed to propagate in a flat space-time $\mathcal{M}_4\times X$, where $X$ is a compact space.
 Due to the compactification, the momentum along the extra-dimension(s) is discretized.
 In the four-dimensional effective theory, this leads to a tower of Kaluza-Klein (KK) resonances in the particle spectrum.
 Each Standard Model particle, which is identified with the lowest-lying (``zero'') mode, is therefore accompanied by a KK tower of heavier partners with the same quantum numbers and in particular with the same spin.

-In this article, we focus on the extra dimension $X=S^1/Z_2$ with a compactification radius $R$, which represents the simplest choice allowing for a standard-model-like zero-mode spectrum.\footnote{For other compactifications \cf Refs.\cite{Appelquist:2000nn,6DUED}.} The presence of the boundaries of the $S^1/Z_2$ fundamental domain breaks translational invariance along the extra dimension and thereby leads to the violation of Kaluza-Klein-number (``KK-number'') in interactions amongst the KK-excitations of the 4D effective theory.
+In this article, we focus on the extra dimension $X=S^1/Z_2$ with a compactification radius $R$, which represents the simplest choice allowing for a standard-model-like zero-mode spectrum.\footnote{For other compactifications \cf Refs.\cite{Appelquist:2000nn,6DUED,Cacciapaglia:2012dy}.} The presence of the boundaries of the $S^1/Z_2$ fundamental domain breaks translational invariance along the extra dimension and thereby leads to the violation of Kaluza-Klein-number (``KK-number'') in interactions amongst the KK-excitations of the 4D effective theory.
 Nevertheless, as long as boundary conditions and interactions are chosen symmetrically at both boundaries, the model still respects a $Z_2$ symmetry (``KK-parity'').
 KK-parity guarantees the stability of the lightest KK-excitation (LKP) which provides the model with a viable dark matter candidate \cite{UEDDM,Belanger:2010yx}.